 Work and Education

 I earned my Bachelors of Education degree from the University of Victoria and began work as an elementary school teacher.
 After teaching for a few years, I took a hiatus from work outside the home to welcome and care for our four children.
 As the kids moved into middle school, I returned to school and acquired my Master of Arts in Counselling Psychology.

-I work in collaboration with my clients to process and establish the goals of their therapeutic work.
-I attend ongoing professional development and continually seek out scientifically and clinically proven approaches to counselling work.
+I work collaboratively with clients.
+I attend ongoing professional development and continually seek out scientifically and clinically proven approaches.
 My passion is to walk with my clients as they experience transformation.
 The journey involves being with another, primarily, because we should never go to these dark places alone.

 "My greatest desire is to create a space where it feels safe to share and process those areas of life that keep client’s stuck, depressed, anxious and unsettled."